Speiger/Primitive-Collections/README.md

 	- containsAny: Allows to test if another collection contains an of the elements of the tested collection.
 	- primitiveStream: Provides access to the closest Java Stream Type.
 	- copy: shallowCopies the collection, used instead of clone because this is better to use.
-		(subCollections/synchronized/unmodifiable not supported for obvious reasons)
+		(subCollections not supported for obvious reasons)
 	- toArray: the ToArray function from Java9 and newer that uses a Functional interface and can use a method reference
 - List:
 	- add/get/removeElements (From FastUtil): Allows to add/get/remove an Array into/from a list.
 Just with less overhead